shahedurrahman/AmazonToBackpack/README.md

 https://chrome.google.com/webstore/detail/amazon-to-backpack/kmlanmcianeoifblholdcojeomddihii

 ## Usages
-When browsing any product page in Amazon, a small 'bag' icon will appear inside or beside browser address bar.
-Click on that to open current (Amazon) product in Backpack.
+When browsing any product page in Amazon, click on backpack toolbar icon to open current product (in Backpack).